VolantMQ/helm/charts/volantmq/README.md

 | testFramework.securityContext | object | `{}` | define securityContext object if any |
 | testFramework.tag | string | `"v1.1.0"` | Image Tag for the test framework |

+>*This points were kept in mind while creating the chart. and not tested for this specific versions.
+We have only tested the version with latest Helm (v3) and kubernetes (eks 1.17)

+For any kind of help/issue, please raise [here](https://github.com/VolantMQ/helm/issues).